input-output-hk/partner-chains-smart-contracts/README.md

 This repository is a Plutus application (off-chain code + on-chain Plutus scripts) that is part of the Sidechain bridge backend.
 The goal is to support the different interactions with Cardano as a mainchain from a sidechain's perspective.

 This alpha release is just the beginning of the journey.
-It is intended to get early feedback from the community, is provided "as is," and should not be used in live production networks.
+It is intended to gather early feedback from the community and is provided "as is."
+It should not be used in live production networks.
 Use at your own risk.
 We welcome and appreciate your feedback!

 The repository targets the following users: